tersesystems/echopraxia-plusscala/README.md

 ### Flow Logger

-The flow logger does not contains source code information, but simply renders enter and exit information.
+The flow logger does not contain source code information, but simply renders enter and exit information.
 This is usually more useful in flow situations like a `Future`, where the enclosing method name and arguments are not as useful:

 ```scala
 import com.tersesystems.echopraxia.plusscala.flow._